angiemadrid/processing-RNA-Seq-Data/README.md

 variance.
 There is a term, depth of coverage, which refers to the percent of transcripts measured, and in order to increase coverage and reduce sampling variation, deeper sequencing is required.
-Wang et al. (2011)[4] suggest that a minimum of 10 million reads per sample is needed in order to achieve abovemedian coverage.
+Wang et al. (2011)[4] suggest that a minimum of 10 million reads per sample is needed in order to achieve above median coverage.

 ~What are the data file formats~